 Previous interactions with insurance companies had left me emotionally and financially bruised, so I omitted all contact with health insurers.
 This simplified things further.
 With a quote from the surgeon, I added a couple of thousand for contingencies, given my age.
 I’m pretty healthy, but without insurance it made sense to factor in some surplus for the unexpected, which turned out to be wise.

 I’m now saving for a house, which seems as achievable as 3D printing a unicorn.
 A person needs a dream, right?

-I would like to thank the photographer of the free image I chose from Pexels.
+Thanks to the photographer of the fab image above, obtained free from Pexels.